andrii-yeremenko/news-aggregator/doc/specification.md

 ## Storage:

-The Storage API is responsible for managing the storage and retrieval of news article data.
+The Storage API is responsible for the retrieval and manipulation of known files from a file system.
-The API also includes an error handling mechanism, which allows handling errors in a way that is convenient for the user.

 ### Methods